Previous dayMarch 16, 2026Next day

 8.7 km---✓ ReviewedUSGS →

-At 21:44 UTC on March 16, 2026, a magnitude 2.0 tremor occurred 104 km N of Yakutat, Alaska.
-Coming 6 hours after a magnitude 2.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 8.7 km, placing this in the shallow crustal category.
+This magnitude 2.0 event was detected 104 km N of Yakutat, Alaska on March 16, 2026, with origin time 21:44 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.3 earthquake that occurred about 6 hours earlier.
+The event originated approximately 8.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.486°, -139.799°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.486°N, -139.799°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16